 Standard pick up procedures:

-In writing, you must indicate your full name, date of birth, major, degree, month and year of graduation.
+The student must email firstname.lastname@example.org and indicate your full name, date of birth, major, degree, month and year of graduation.
 You must also state the full legal name of the person you designate to pick up your diploma.
-The designee must present signed written authorization from the record owner, along with a copy of the record owner's valid photo ID.
-Our office will match your signature with records on file.
-Non matching signature requests will not be honored.
+The designee must present a valid photo ID.
+Our office will match the designee's name listed on the student's email to their valid photo ID.
+Non matching names will not be honored.
 Once the diploma is issued to the stated designee the University is no longer held responsible for diplomas lost or damaged.